-All staff and volunteers are asked to report any causes for concern to either Amy Wake (ADHT) or Helen Butcher (PFSL) by completing a blue ‘Child of Concern Form', which are located throughout the school – following school policy and protocol.
+All staff and volunteers are asked to report any causes for concern to either Amy Wake, Helen Butcher or Angela Budd through submitting a concern on CPOMS.
 All staff receive child protection training every 3 years, or sooner if required.
-Any concerns will be shared with parents as early as possible.
-Concerns may range from children being visibly upset to persistent lateness to children ‘disclosing’ concerns.
+Concerns may range from children being visibly upset to persistent lateness to children disclosing concerns.

 All lateness and absences are recorded by the Senior Admin Assistant, Mrs Douch.
 Reasons will be sought for all absence or lateness.
 Attendance is monitored through these systems and referrals to the Safeguarding Team, including the Education Welfare Officer can be made.
 Parents will always be informed of concerns around attendance at the earliest point.
 If attendance concerns continue the school will refer to the Education Welfare Officer.
 There will be no authorised ‘Leave From Learning’, only in exceptional circumstances.

 We support our pupils’ use of the internet and seek to underpin their knowledge of safe use and protection.
 We provide our pupils with an awareness of how to stay safe online both in the school environment and beyond.
 We believe that children should adhere to the certification given to games, DVDs etc. All of the games and DVDs used at school will be rated as U.

 Children of KS1 age are not entitled to use FaceBook.
 Children will not be using social media sites during school hours.
 We also ask parent/carers not to name school, staff or other children on SMS